nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

    <br><em>Figure #</em>
  </p>

-Notes and Events inherit from the abstract class, TaggableObject and TagManager contains a map of individual unique tags to an arraylist of TaggableObjects.
+Notes and Events inherit from the abstract class, TaggableObject, and TagManager contains a map of individual unique tags to an ArrayList of TaggableObjects.
 The TagManager handles the creation, deletion as well as the tagging and untagging of tags from notes or events.

 #### <a id="storage"><ins>2.8 Storage</ins></a>